 I was taught to think of credit card spending as taking out a loan every time you use your card.
 That simple mindset shift to thinking, "Would I apply for a loan to buy this pizza?" made me think twice about every credit card purchase and helped me to responsibly use credit cards.

 I transfer some money every paycheck to my savings account so by the end of the year I can make a big extra mortgage payment.
 It feels like a small amount every month, but at the end of the year, it feels good to make an extra payment.
 Every little bit helps pay down the principal.

 Maggie T: Establish credit early and pay it off right away

 When I was getting ready to start college, my mom helped me open my first credit card.
 She told me to use it once a month on something small, like gas or pizza, and pay it off immediately.
 I followed her advice and it helped me build my credit.
-23 years later, I still have that credit card and while it's not my primary card (because my Alliant Platinum Rewards card gives me way more points!), I still have one recurring bill and an automatic payment set up on it.
+23 years later, I still have that credit card and while it's not my primary card (because my Alliant Visa credit card gives me way higher rewards!), I still have one recurring bill and an automatic payment set up on it.
 It's now my oldest credit line, which is one of the credit score factors.